hamsof/automate-HR/README.md

+This tool is used to automate the process of marking attendance in Ze* H*.
+It uses puppeteer to automate the process of logging in and marking attendance.

 ## Setup
 1. Create a lambda function in AWS console.
 Set the timeout to 3 minutes and increase the memory to 512MB
 2. Create a zip of index.js and node_modules.